logician22/energy-talking-points/src/pages/documents/the-truth-about-the-un-ipcc.md

 - The UN's domination by power-lusting politicians helps explain its horrific track record of catastrophizing the already-distorted UN IPCC reports through its notorious "Summaries for Policymakers" and then to make media statements that catastrophize the summaries.

-- Here is an excellent summary by @ShellenbergerMD in Apocalypse Never, featuring leading climate economist @RichardTol, about how the IPCC's Summaries for Policymakers that the media rely on distort what is in the actual IPCC reports.
+- Here is an excellent summary by @ShellenbergerMD in Apocalypse Never, featuring leading climate economist @RichardTol, about how the IPCC's Summaries for Policymakers that the media rely on distort what is in the actual IPCC reports.[^5]
 [image 4]
 ![texas energy grid](/img/6-ercot.png)